decretist/Dissertation/Chapter1/chapter1.md

 revolution.
 There had been a revival in Bologna of the formal study of Roman law during the second and third decades of the twelfth century.
-The immediate impetus for the revival was the recovery of the great *libri legales* of the late Roman world, most important, the *Digest* of Justinian, because it provided the pattern for jurisprudence as a systematic intellectual activity.[^12] The twelfth-century revolution in legal science did not take place in a vacuum.
+The immediate impetus for the revival was the recovery of the great *libri legales* from which law had been taught in the late Roman world, most important, the *Digest* of Justinian, because it provided the pattern for jurisprudence as a systematic intellectual activity.[^12] The early Romanists therefore did not need to create textbooks for their students as Gratian had to for his.

+The twelfth-century revolution in legal science did not take place in a vacuum.
 It took place because of the emergence, especially in Italy, of an increasingly urban and commercial society with many moving parts.
 Such a society needed a correspondingly complex and sophisticated legal system, and, because it had much in common, both culturally and materially, with the society of the late Roman world, it was able to borrow extensively from Roman law.

-Gratian, in compiling the *Decretum*, solved a problem for the new academic discipline of canon law that his counterparts teaching Roman law had sidestepped: the Romanists had not needed to create textbooks for their students because they had recovered the textbooks from which the law had been taught in late antiquity.

 The emergence of distinct faculties of arts, law, and theology in the middle decades of the twelfth century gave rise to